beatcracker/POSH-swagger-codegen/README.md

 [![Promo Tweet](img/PromoTweet.png)](https://twitter.com/wing328/status/877184938344239104)

 Swagger Codegen 2.2.3 aims to have PowerShell module generator.
-Until it's released, you can build latest version of Swagger Codegen yourself, which already has beta-quality PowerShell support and use it to Generate PowerShell module.
+Until it's released, you can build latest version of Swagger Codegen yourself, which already has beta-quality PowerShell support and use it to generate PowerShell module.

 ## Info